ali-ap/kudejen/README.md

 Using a kubeconfig file is the easiest and most common approach.
 KUBECONFIG can be set as an environment variable or loaded explicitly.
-However, it is less secure (environment is variable) and offers limited control.
+However, it is less secure (the environment is variable) and offers limited control.

 Kubernetes communication requires the kube.config file, located in "src/internal/config/kube.config".
 Using this method is not the best method for connecting to Kubernetes.
 Using a kubeconfig file is the easiest and most common approach.
 KUBECONFIG can be set as an environment variable or loaded explicitly.
-However, it is less secure (environment is variable) and offers limited control.
+However, it is less secure (the environment is variable) and offers limited control.

 there other better alternative but since it needs more assumption on the cluster that the application is going to run on.**"However, it falls outside the scope of our current project."**